 There are a few things that every car owner must keep in good working condition before they can receive a passing state inspection report in Texas.
-One of those things is the airbag.
-If your airbag is not working (as may be indicated by your airbag light), you’re putting yourself and other drivers at risk.
+While your airbag light may not cause your car to fail an inspection, it should be noted that if your airbags aren’t working (as may be indicated by your airbag light), you’re putting yourself and other drivers at risk.

-The other warning lights that cannot be on in order for you to pass your state vehicle inspection in Texas include the “check engine” light and the “anti-lock brake system” light, both of which indicate that your car is not safe to be on the road.
-You don’t want to have the car suddenly stop (or not stop because your brakes have gone out) when you’re driving around in Sugarland or Stafford traffic.
+The other warning lights that cannot be on in order for you to pass your state vehicle inspection in Texas include the “check engine” light, this indicates that your car may not safe to be on the road.
+You don’t want to have the car suddenly breakdown when you’re driving around in Sugar Land or Stafford traffic.

 If your car does not pass inspection on the first try, you have fifteen days to fix the issues before you’ll have to pay the Texas vehicle inspection fee again.
 Most of the time, Colony One Auto Center can fix your inspection-related car issues at the shop immediately after a failed inspection.

 What does the inspector look for during a Texas vehicle inspection?

 Your inspector checks the parts of your car that you use the most.
 Other than the above, our inspector will check your vehicle’s seat belts to make sure they’re working properly, and they will make sure that your car’s engine doesn’t have any leaks.